Nardong Putik: Background

-Manicio was born on March 25, 1923, in Sabang, Dasmariñas City, Cavite.
+Manicio was born on March 25, 1923, in Sabang, Dasmariñas, Cavite.
 When Leonardo was baptized as an infant, he had Jose Barzaga as godfather, belonging to a wealthy clan whose scions were prominent lawyers, land owners and politicians in the town.
 His father Juan Manicio was a farmer and politician of some consequence in his town and enjoyed a long time affiliation with the prominent Carungcong, Mangubat and Barzaga families.

 Due to his father's alliance with the Barzagas, his father Juan Manicio became a target, and was murdered and robbed of his livestock in their home in 1944 by political rivals who belonged to an armed guerilla group under Col. Emiliano De La Cruz from Barrio Paliparan, Dasmariñas (14th Infantry Unit).
 De La Cruz had been vying for control over turf in Dasmariñas with a rival armed guerilla unit under Col. Estanislao Mangubat Carungcong (4th Infantry Regiment), and in these circumstances, Manicio sought revenge for the injustices his family had suffered.

 As a result, Manicio was drawn into factional politics in Dasmariñas, and was soon appointed as a police officer by Mayor Felicisimo Carungcong in 1944.
 He then enlisted as a fully armed retainer of the powerful clique of families in Dasmariñas (the Carungcong-Mangubat-Barzagas).
 With his new capacity, one by one, his fathers murderers were brought to justice.
 Manicio was married to Feliciana but had many common-law wives.
 He had one known son, Leonardo Jr., and two known daughters, Angelita and Estrellita with his legal wife.

 Criminal career

 Philippine Constabulary files show Manicio was involved in various criminal cases which ranged from illegal possession of firearms to kidnapping, armed robbery and murder starting from 1948.
-Among the major cases in which Manicio was involved in were the infamous Maragondon Massacre in 1952 where the mayor, police chief and several policemen were killed with hunting knives, and the 1957 Election Day killing of Lt.
+Among the major cases in which Manicio was involved in were the infamous Maragondon Massacre in 1952 where the mayor, police chief, and several policemen were killed with hunting knives, and the 1957 Election Day killing of Lt.
 Colonel Laureano Maraña, then provincial commander of Cavite, and seven others.
 Cavite politicians were also found to have been in league with the Manicio, utilizing him in their struggle for political supremacy.
 Manicio led a group of roving bandits engaged in kidnapping, robbery, car theft, murder, marijuana growing, protection, and murder-for-hire as a gunman for Cavite's politicians.

 Later on, Manicio affiliated himself with the father and son tandem of Liberal Senator Justiniano and Governor Delfin Montano of Amaya, Tanza Cavite and lastly with President Ferdinand Marcos, Governor Lino Bocalan and Vice Governor Dominador Camerino.
 According to Caviteños, Manicio got that name as he was known to submerge himself in mud paddies, among carabaos, using bamboo or papaya stalks as breathing tubes, whenever he had to evade a police or military dragnet.